What Rights Do Taxi Passengers Have?

 - Personal injury protection (PIP): $200,000 per accident

 - Property damage liability: $10,000 per accident

-- Lost wages: If you are not able to work or must take time off because of your injury, or if you can never return to work because of your injuries, you may be entitled to compensation for past and future lost wages.
+- Lost wages: If you cannot work or must take time off because of your injury or can never return to work because of your injuries, you may be entitled to compensation for past and future lost wages.

 - Lost earning capacity: If your injury results in permanent restrictions that reduce your earning ability, you be entitled to compensation for your loss of earning capacity.

-- Medical expenses: Compensation for a taxi accident injury should include all of the medical expenses you incur because of your injuries, including future expenses that will be required for ongoing treatment.
+- Medical expenses: Compensation for a taxi accident injury should include all the medical expenses you incur because of your injuries, including future expenses required for ongoing treatment.

 - Pain and suffering: When seeking compensation, you are entitled to seek money for your emotional and physical pain and suffering that resulted from the collision.